beardedasianlad/AdventuresInProceduralGeneration/README.md

 I will also need a name generator as well as a grammar of divine domains to assign it to.

 ## TO DO
-- Using pytracery to handle grammars
+- ~~Using pytracery to handle grammars~~ After experimenting, tracery isn't enough as it doesn't allow me to save states and pass it to another generating phase.
+Might do something a bit more rudimentary for now.
 - ASP ????